karroot/API_karroot.github.io/README.md

 # Algorithms-and-Principles-of-Informatics-Gallotti-AA2018-2019
-A monitoring system
-of relationships between elements
+A monitoring system of relationships between elements in C.